It's natural for patients to be curious (or concerned) when they notice new technology in the exam room.

 "Is it alright with you if I use an AI scribe (or AI note-taker) to help with my documentation today?
 This lets me focus on you instead of my keyboard.
 Everything is HIPAA-compliant and private, and I review every detail before it goes in your chart.”

 "You might notice I'm audio recording our visit today.
 I use a medical AI scribe (or AI note-taker) called Freed.
 It's kind of like having an assistant in the room who helps me document.
-All your information stays completely confidential and HIPAA-protected, the recording is automatically deleted after it creates the note, and I still review everything before it's finalized.
+Freed is built to meet HIPAA and HITECH requirements, with encryption and strict access controls in place., the recording is automatically deleted after it creates the note, and I still review everything before it's finalized.
 And I get to give you my full attention instead of staring at a screen."

 "I use an AI scribe (or AI note-taker) called Freed that temporarily records the audio of our conversation and helps me create your clinical note.
 The recording is encrypted, processed in a secure HIPAA-compliant system, and automatically deleted as soon as your note is generated.
-Your data is never used to train AI models and never shared with outside parties.
+Freed does not use patient PHI to train external or public AI models.
 I review every word before it goes in your chart, and you have the same privacy rights as with any other documentation method.
 The benefit for you is that I'm not distracted by typing — I can listen and focus on your care."

 Even with a great explanation, some patients will have follow-up questions.